Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 <!--/tabs-->

-Enables or Disables [Doppelganger Detection](../../HowTo/Doppelganger-Detection.md).
+Enables or disables [Doppelganger Detection](../../HowTo/Doppelganger-Detection.md).
 The default is `false`.

 ### ee-endpoint